cvHoughCircles

 Purpose

-The cvHoughCircles offers the OpenCV 2D HoughCircles algorithm.
-It detects circles on each 2D slice of the given volume and generates markers with the detected circle centers and radius.
+It detects circles on each 2D slice of the given volume and generates markers with the centers and radii of the detected circles.
 The radius is stored in the direction component of the vector, orthogonal to the 2D slice.
 The markers are stored in world coordinates.
-A good way to visualize the markers is to use a SoView2DMarkerEditor with drawMode “Disc”, as shown in the example module.
+A good way to visualize the markers is to use a SoView2DMarkerEditor with drawMode set to Disc, as shown in the example module.

-Internally the module only supports the MLuint8 datatype, all input data is rescaled to the range 0-255.
+Internally, the module only supports the uint8 data type; all input data is rescaled to the range 0-255.

 Windows